 Prof. Wilson's main research interest is speech production and L2 acquisition of pronunciation.
 Experimental phonetics - both articulatory and acoustic phonetics - underlies most of his work.
 Since 2000, he has specialized in using ultrasound as a tool to view and measure the tongue during speech.

-His specific research interests currently include Articulatory Settings (as seen through inter-speech rest posture) in monolinguals and bilinguals, and L1/L2 acquisition of phonology/phonetics (including using ultrasound for visual biofeedback of the tongue).
+Prof. Wilson's specific research interests currently include Articulatory Settings (as seen through inter-speech rest posture) in monolinguals and bilinguals, and L1/L2 acquisition of phonology/phonetics (including using ultrasound for visual biofeedback of the tongue).
 His language interests are English, Japanese, French, and Nuuchahnulth (an endangered southern Wakashan language spoken on the west coast of Canada).